9-Point Spring Cleanse Guide Featuring Healthy Mushrooms

 Steps to Avoiding Oxidative Damage and Inflammation

 Your spring cleanse is an opportune time to address excess inflammation and oxidative damage in the body.
-The main takeaways are to eat a diet rich in colors, flavonoids, and antioxidants (such as those found in an ergothioneine supplement).
+The main takeaways are to eat a diet rich in colors, flavonoids, and antioxidants (such as those found in an ergothioneine mushroom supplement).

 To decrease unnecessary oxidative stress, also focus on regulating your circadian rhythm, staying hydrated, and getting restful sleep.
 Decreasing oxidative stress requires limiting the number of toxins and chemicals you are exposed to through your food, toiletries, environment, and from overworking the body (chronic stress).
 Optimize your rest with the tips found in our sleep article, and you will help support the resilience of your internal systems.

-Spring Cleanse Mushroom Recipes
+Spring Cleanse Mushroom Detox Recipes

 Spring Cleanse Mushroom Tea